 Supporting students with Special Educational Needs (SEN)

-Students with special education needs will need support for their well-being or planned learning experiences to take account of the effect of school closures on their progress.
+Students with special education needs may need support for their well-being or planned learning experiences to take account of the effect of school closures on their progress.

-Schools will get all records of progress for children who attended July Provision to help them support planning for children’s needs in the new term.
+Schools got all records of progress for children who attended July Provision to help them support planning for children’s needs.

 Supporting students ‘at very high risk’ of COVID-19

-Schools will need to provide additional support for students who are ‘very high risk’ and cannot attend school for health reasons related to COVID-19.
+Schools will provide additional support for students who are ‘very high risk’ and cannot attend school for health reasons related to COVID-19.

-You can find out more about the supports for families during the COVID-19 public health emergency including
+You can find out more about the supports for children and teenagers during the COVID-19 public health emergency including